Summary

 Previous office: Representative, FL 26th District (2019–2021)

-Candidate for: 2024 United States Senate elections
+Candidate for: 2024 United States Senate elections.
+Lost to Rick Scott.

 Previous campaigns: 2020 United States House of Representatives elections in Florida